instantsearchplus/shopify-hydrogen-2/README.md

 [Getting started guide](https://instantsearchplus.zendesk.com/hc/en-us/categories/360000839131-Getting-Started-with-Fast-Simon)

-# Hydrogen template: Skeleton with Fast Simon Visual Similarity
+# Hydrogen template: Skeleton with Fast Simon Visual Similarity, Smart Collection and Search Results Page

 - Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.